🎥 How to use cardboard tack strip for upholstery finishes

 Antonia Marino

-Here is a step-by-step guide to using cardboard tack strip on the outside back panel of an armchair:
+Here’s a simple way to use cardboard tack strip on the outside back of an armchair:

-3. Position the tack strip along the raw edge of the panel.
-The top edge of the cardboard should be placed in the most appropriate or pleasing spot, but do not have it exactly flush with the top.
+3. Position the cardboard tack strip along the raw edge of the fabric.
+You want the top edge sitting in the best spot visually—don’t line it up flush with the top.

 Back to blog